Arthurkhan/Simple_PDF_Reader/app/src/main/assets/pdfs/README.md

-# Test PDFs Folder
+# Test PDFs Directory

-Place your test PDF files in this directory.
+This directory should contain test PDF files for the app.

-The app will be able to load these PDFs directly from the assets folder during testing.

-## How to add PDFs:
+To add test PDFs:
-1. Place your PDF files in this folder (`app/src/main/assets/pdfs/`)
+1. Place PDF files in this directory (app/src/main/assets/pdfs/)
-2. Build and run the app
-3. Use the "Test PDFs" option in the menu to load them

-## Supported formats:
-- Standard PDF files (.pdf)

-Note: These PDFs will be bundled with the APK, so keep file sizes reasonable for testing purposes.
+2. The app will automatically detect them in the "Test PDFs" dialog

+Example PDFs you could add:
+- sample.pdf
+- test-document.pdf
+- user-manual.pdf

+Note: Due to GitHub limitations, actual PDF files need to be added manually to your local project.

+## Creating a Test PDF

+You can create a simple test PDF using online tools or any text editor that can export to PDF:
+1. Create a document with some text
+2. Save/Export as PDF
+3. Place in this directory

+The app will list all PDF files found in this directory when you tap the "Test PDFs" button.